 Visas who are required to have Korean National Health Insurance

 All residents (non-tourist visa), and Korean citizens living abroad are required to be enrolled in the National Health Insurance System after 6 months of reporting residence in Korea.
 Tourists cannot register for health insurance.
-Currently, students (D2, D4) are not required to apply and D2s can apply for insurance through their universities.
+Currently, students (D2, D4) are also required to apply and can apply for insurance through their universities.
 This grace period is expected to end starting in March 2021.
 If you have foreign health insurance, you may submit a waiver to be exempted from mandatory enrollment.

 What is covered and what is not covered in National Health Insurance?

 Two major things to note that are not covered under NHIS are accidents/physical injuries, and MRIs.
 Also, where you receive treatment correlates with how much of a discount you get on services.
 If you want to immediately go to a large University hospital, expect to pay 100% of the bill.
 It’s best to visit your local clinic first.
 Often, staying overnight in a hospital gives you more of a discount than outpatient treatment as well.
-For more information, visit our article about the Korean National Health Insurance.
+For more information, visit our article about the Korean healthcare system.